Restaurant Visa Sponsorship Jobs in Virginia

 Which visa types are most common for restaurant roles in Virginia?

 The H-2B visa covers temporary non-agricultural workers and is commonly used for seasonal front-of-house and kitchen staff in Virginia's resort and hospitality sectors.
 The H-1B applies to specialty occupation roles like executive chef positions requiring a relevant bachelor's degree.
-J-1 exchange visitor programs are also used by larger hospitality employers for culinary trainees and interns in structured exchange programs.
+J-1 visa exchange visitor programs are also used by larger hospitality employers for culinary trainees and interns in structured exchange programs.

 Which cities in Virginia have the most restaurant sponsorship jobs?